 - DUIs that result in severe bodily injury or the death of another person

 In his many years of representing clients with these serious offenses, Brian Gabriel has experience preparing and formulating successful defenses.

 Under Florida Law, DUI manslaughter is a criminal charge brought against a person who is accused of driving under the influence of alcohol or drugs, and, as a result, caused or directly contributed to the death of another person.
 Individuals convicted of DUI manslaughter face a minimum sentencing of four years in prison and, depending on the circumstances surrounding the case, probation and community service.

 The most harshly regulated alcohol-related offenses are those that involve the death of another person.
 If you’ve been charged with DUI manslaughter or vehicular homicide, Criminal Defense Attorney Brian Gabriel is devoted to providing compassionate legal counsel and effective advocacy.
-This field of criminal defense work is different from most others, and as a result, the expertise, preparation, and necessary work is far and above most all other offenses.
+This field of criminal defense work is different from most others, and as a result, the experience, preparation, and necessary work is far and above most all other offenses.

 DUI cases involving those under the age of 21 can be far more strict and damaging.
 While it usually takes a blood alcohol content of 0.08 percent for a DUI charge, drivers under 21 are prohibited from having a BAC of .02 percent or higher.
 Minors found driving under the influence in Florida are tried as adults, meaning they may face the same penalties as someone above the age of 21 facing a DUI conviction.
 This may include revocation of driving privileges, immobilization of a vehicle, community service, mandated alcohol abuse treatment, and even jail time.

 Perhaps the penalty defendants most wish to avoid after a Florida underage DUI charge is the suspension or revocation of their license.
 If you’re underage and refuse to submit to alcohol and drug testing, your license may be suspended for up to one year.
 If you provide a BAC sample of .02% or more, your license may be suspended for up to six months.
 If your BAC was .05% or more, you may also be required to complete a DUI education program.